 Whenever the Anthropic Principle is mentioned, we find ourselves compelled to ask: What makes you think that without supernatural tinkering, the universe would have been different?
 How does one compute the odds against this specific universe?
 From where we sit, the odds favoring the universe seem to be 100%.
 Where is the evidence suggesting that this particular universe shouldn’t exist, or that its attributes should have been different from what they are?

 The fundamental constants are either accidental or they’re not.
 If they’re an accident, so be it.
 We can accept that (and the universe wouldn’t care if we didn’t).
 But if they’re not accidental, that doesn’t establish that they were designed.
 In the absence of the Designer himself, the only verifiable alternative to accident would be a demonstration that the fundamental constants exist as they are because of physical necessity.
 It may be that we will eventually discover some deep principle that governs these fundamental values, such that they couldn’t have been anything other than what they are.
 We have no idea how to investigate this, and such a deep organizing principle may never be discovered even if it does exist.
-But while there is that alternative, and no genuine reason (other than our own existence) to suspect that the universe is in any way unusual, the magical mystery designer seems to be an unlikely and unnecessary explanation.
+But while: (a) there is that alternative; and (b) there is no evidence (other than our own existence) to suspect that the universe is in any way unusual; it seems that (c) the magical mystery designer is an unlikely and unnecessary “explanation” for a contrived problem.

 Creationists claim that because copying something found in nature requires conscious effort on our part, this means that nature required intelligence to produce the results we try to copy.
 However, genetic algorithms are excellent evidence of nature’s ability to produce spectacular design results without thought.
 The everyday use of genetic algorithms to solve difficult problems clearly demonstrates, again and again, that the unthinking processes (mutation and natural selection) identified by Darwin are quite sufficient for the task.